-The aim of the Reptile Room is to give the students of Lilydale High School the opportunity to study and interact with animals that most students wouldn’t otherwise get an opportunity to learn about.
-Over the past couple of years the popularity of the Reptile Room has increased and it has been recognized in various forms of media from the local papers to television news reports.
-We have now been given permission to take the animals off campus to share our knowledge and the experience of interacting with these animals with other schools and community groups.
+The aim of the Zoology Centre is to give the students of Lilydale High School the opportunity to study and interact with animals that most students wouldn’t otherwise get an opportunity to learn about.
+Over the past few years the popularity of the reptiles has increased and it has been recognised in various forms of media from the local papers to television news reports.
+We are also now able to take the animals off campus to share our knowledge and the experience of interacting with these animals with other schools and community groups.

 We currently run a zoo keeper program at the school which encourages students to learn animal husbandry techniques to a high standard.
 Students who show dedication to the program and exhibit excellent animal husbandry skills become zoo keepers giving them special privileges and opportunities to share their knowledge with other students and community groups.
 The program operates as a mentor program so that the more experienced zoo keepers train the new comers and over time the most experienced keepers attain the level of Head Keeper giving them more responsibility and greater opportunities.
 Through this program several students have been able to get work in related fields and be accepted into zoo keeper programs in zoos and private wildlife parks for extra experience.

-Trainee Zoo keepers are taught how to handle the animals and recognize signs of distress and health issues that may occur.
+Trainee Zoo Keepers are taught how to handle the animals and recognize signs of distress and health issues that may occur.
 They are taught how to prepare the food for various animals and are given the opportunity to feed a variety of reptiles and amphibians.
 They are taught about the environmental requirements of the animals and also the legal requirements of keeping these animals.
-Many of the zoo keepers now keep their own animals most of which came from the reptile room as offspring of the animals that they look after.
+Many of the Zoo Keepers now keep their own animals most of which came from the Zoology Centre as offspring of the animals that they look after.

-For more information on the Reptile Room please feel free to contact Marcus Whitby via the school’s email address or phone number.
+For more information on the Zoology Centre please feel free to contact Marcus Whitby via the school’s email address or phone number.